 - Please don’t invest in orthotic inserts until you have spoken with a specialist.
 Many of my patients have spent hundreds of dollars on inserts from orthotics stores.
 Most of the time with proper treatment we can avoid orthotics or inserts.

-* Please note that every patient is different.
-These tips are for educational purposes only, and do not substitute for medical advice.
+*Please note that every patient is different.
+The content and tips displayed on this page are for educational purposes only, and do not substitute for medical advice.
 Please consult with a medical or healthcare provider, such as Dr. Phipps, for specific diagnosis and treatment advice.